 Courses & Laboratory Rotations

 Because students have varied backgrounds and interests, they may choose from a variety of courses.
-Students must take a minimum of three courses in Microbiology and at least three elective courses, chosen to fill gaps in their education or to satisfy a strong subject interest.
+Students must take a minimum of three courses in Microbiology and at least one elective course.
 In addition, students must do at least three nine-week laboratory rotations and take a course on scientific ethics.